AMReX-Combustion/PeleC/Docs/sphinx/geometry/EB.rst

     because the correct distributed mass has to come from the left-coarse-real-cell.

 The re-redistribution is implemented as a book-keeping step where the mass distributed are stored during MOL divergence calculation and given to the coarse and fine flux registers to reflux at the end of each time step.
-The re-redistribution is performed everytime the reflux function is called in post_timestep.
+The re-redistribution is performed every time the reflux function is called in post_timestep.
 More details regarding re-redistribution are presented in `Pember et al. <https://www.sciencedirect.com/science/article/pii/S0021999185711655>`_.